Note that this image does not perfectly reflect the descriptions below, nor does it include every character discussed in this article.

 Playable: 5/5

 Mario is the guy that even non-gamers can pick out in a lineup easily, so it’s a great thing he’s such a law abiding citizen, even getting top billing on a few games where you spend a lot of time playing as other characters first (think the Mario Tennis/Golf Camelot titles).
-His characterization is typically on guard, nothing too extreme in main series games, though spin-offs can and will slip in some extra angles.
+His characterization is typically on guard, nothing too extreme in main series games, though spin-offs can and will try to flesh him out some.
 He might be super competitive, goofy, a semi-unaware casanova, etc. Outside of his early girlfriend Pauline, the ‘romantic’ connections don’t go beyond a puppy love.
 Odyssey presenting him as overly romantic towards Peach is, besides fan-fic fuel, more of an anomaly.
 It’s possible to get in-game dialogue from beyond a ‘Ya-hoo!’, but you have to look close.
 Interestingly in some old manuals, like Super Mario World or Super Mario Land 2, Mario is a narrator talking to you.
 His social life involves everyone in the universe knowing who he is.

-Well, that’s it for him but trust me, it gets more intriguing as we sort through the rest of his buddies.
+Well, that’s it for him.
+It gets more intriguing as we sort through the rest of his buddies.

 Peach